-The New Working Class: how to win hearts, minds and votes is a new book by Claire Ainsley.
-The book argues that changes to British economy and society over the past thirty years have created a new working class, and that so far politics has failed to respond effectively.
+The New Working Class: how to win hearts, minds and votes, is a book by Claire Ainsley.
+In it she argues that changes to British economy and society over the past thirty years have created a new working class, and that so far politics has failed to respond effectively.

-Based on the opinions and voices of the new working class, this book proposes practical recommendations for political parties to reconnect with the electorate and regain trust.
+Based on the opinions and voices of the new working class, the book proposes practical recommendations for political parties to reconnect with the electorate and regain trust.

 “Packed with hard analysis and fresh policy ideas, Claire Ainsley’s book is a rallying cry for the new working class.
 Politicians of all parties should wake up and listen.”

 Frances O’Grady TUC General Secretary

 “As we continue to feel our political and cultural ground shifting beneath us Claire Ainsley’s reframing of the debate is both illuminating and a stark warning.”

 “Claire Ainsley’s excellent book is a thorough and sympathetic analysis of the new working class that should serve as a bible for policy makers who believe that this important group should no longer go ignored.”